 Any assessment of the adequacy of military power requires two primary reference points: a clear statement of U.S. vital security interests and an objective requirement for the military's capacity for operations that serves as a benchmark against which to measure current capacity.
-A review of relevant top-level national security documents issued by a long string of presidential Administrations makes clear that three interests are consistently stated:
+Top-level national security documents issued by a long string of presidential Administrations have consistently made clear that three interests are central to any assessment of national military power: